 What should I do if I feel pain?

-Pain that lasts more than 24–48 hours or gets worse is a clear signal to reduce volume or pause.
+Pain that lasts more than 24–48 hours or gets worse may signal a need to reduce volume or pause.

 How long should a block last?